stoic-signs/wildfirepy/Vision_Statement.md

 Scientific organizations worldwide have been working towards forecasting and preventing this calamity.
 They have collected colossal databases recording wildfires, their triggers and repercussions -- most of which are publicly available.
 However, this information is often localized and stored in inconsistent formats.
 This is where WildfirePy comes in.

-WildfirePy aims to collect data from these sources and pack it into a consistent and cohesive code-base.
+WildfirePy can be used to collect data from these sources for analysis.
 This package can be used to visualize this data as well as track and simulate wildfires.
 WildfirePy seeks to play its part in the prevention, detection, control and suppression of wildfires.

 ## Community Code of Conduct